Timeline: News Corp and the phone-hacking scandal

 July 7 - News Corp announces it will close down the News of the World.
 The July 10 edition is the last.

-July 8 - Andy Coulson, a former News of the World editor who had also served as Prime Minister David Cameron's chief media adviser until resigning in January 2011, is arrested on suspicion of conspiring to intercept communications.
+July 8 - Coulson, who had served as Prime Minister David Cameron's chief media adviser until resigning in January 2011, is arrested on suspicion of conspiring to intercept communications.
 The News of the World's former royal editor, Clive Goodman, is re-arrested.

-July 11 - Murdoch withdraws News Corp's offer to spin off BSkyB's Sky News channel, made to help win approval for News Corp's bid for the 61 percent of BSkyB it does not own.
+July 11 - Murdoch withdraws News Corp's offer to spin off BSkyB's Sky News channel, previously made to help win approval of its bid for the 61 percent of BSkyB it does not own.

 July 13 - News Corp withdraws its bid for BSkyB.
 This pre-empts a planned vote in parliament.